Stretford Public Hall was built by the philanthropist John Rylands in 1878.

 The building was often (and still sometimes is) referred to as the ‘Town Hall’ although it was not used for any administrative purpose.
 It originally housed Lecture rooms and a free lending library with 3,ooo volumes, the first in Stretford.

-In 1885/6 first public baths were built situated on Dorset Street behind the hall.
-In 1888 John Rylands died.
-The hall was then bought from the Estate by the Local Board, the forerunner of the Urban District Council and Borough.
+Following John Ryland's death in 1888, the Hall was bought by the Local Board, the forerunner of the Urban District Council.
 Old Trafford residents, feeling that their end of town was more populous and thriving, objected to the sitting of public office at the ‘village’ end.
-The ensuing dispute was settled when the public offices (Trafford Public Hall.
-Talbot Road) were built in 1889 on a site favouring the north end!
+The ensuing dispute was settled when the public offices (now Trafford Public Hall, on Talbot Road) were built in 1889, favouring the north end of Trafford!

 1885/6 First public baths were built